-As a consistent trait, cryptal globlet cells produce large amounts of mucus that performs the double role of barrier and holder of antimicrobial products.
-The microscopic anatomy analysis aims to provide some details that illustrate phenotypic features: the large cell variety in the lamina propria includes immune lines that represent a further defense tool.
+As a consistent trait, cryptal goblet cells produce large amounts of mucus that perform the double role of barrier and holder of antimicrobial products.
+The microscopic anatomy analysis aimed to provide some details that illustrated phenotypic features: the large cell variety in the lamina propria included immune lines that represent a further defense tool.
 Although these morphological traits are not directly related to specific gene outputs, they illustrate the tissue responses to key gene deregulation.

-As a pilot study, our study presents a low number of subjects investigated which may have influenced the statistical power of the results.
+As a pilot study, our study presents a low number of subjects investigated, which may have influenced the statistical power of the results.
 To confirm these results, studies with a larger number of patients are needed.
-In addition, gene expression was evaluated with Multiplex Gene Assay only.
-This method directly quantifies the mRNA amounts without need of reverse transcription and gives a detailed picture of the metabolic processes for each patient but it should be validated by comparisons with additional techniques to evaluate gene expression.
+In addition, gene expression was evaluated with multiplex gene assay only.
+This method directly quantifies the mRNA amounts without need for reverse transcription and gives a detailed picture of the metabolic processes for each patient, but it should be validated by comparisons with additional techniques to evaluate gene expression.

-One of the main purposes of our research is therefore to identify new molecules involved in metabolic pathways that could potentially represent new biological drugs to identify the appropriate therapy in relation to the clinical phenotype of the CD patient.
+One of the main purposes of our research was to identify new molecules involved in metabolic pathways that could potentially represent new biological drugs to identify the appropriate therapy in relation to the clinical phenotype of the CD patient.

 Article Highlights